 Credit card coverage vs. rental company upsells

-The 2025 toll revolution
+The highway toll revolution

 The Via Verde transponder

-For the remaining tolls, you should rent the Via Verde transponder from your agency.
-This RFID tag lets you cruise through dedicated green lanes and automatically handles electronic-only gantries.
-Without it, paying tolls is logistically difficult for tourists, as payment is only available 48 hours after passing a gantry.
+For the remaining tolls, you absolutely should rent the Via Verde transponder from your agency.
+This simple RFID tag lets you cruise straight through dedicated green lanes.
+It automatically handles the electronic-only gantries scattered across the highways.

 Portuguese driving rules and culture

-Portuguese drivers are generally rule-following but fast-paced.
-Lane discipline is strictly enforced; passing on the right is illegal and dangerous.
-The left lane is for passing only, and camping there will result in aggressive tailgating.
+Portuguese drivers are generally rule-following but incredibly fast-paced.
+Highway lane discipline is strictly enforced by both the police and other drivers.
+Passing on the right is highly illegal and incredibly dangerous.

 Alcohol limits